react-component/segmented/README.md

 ## License

-rc-segmented is released under the MIT license.
+@rc-component/segmented is released under the MIT license.